Bitter ending: 51-yard touchdown pass in final seconds averts Titans’ surge - Port Arthur News

 The Titans were undefeated entering the playoffs for the first time in school history.
 Earlier in the week, Morgan said the season would be wasted if the team lost in the first round.

 “I can’t think about those first games right now,” he said.
 “That was a tough way to lose it.
 I thought when we were able to tie it when Jah’mar went for two on that unbelievable play, of we could get to overtime, we had the momentum.
-I thought it was our game to win on overtime.”
+I thought it was our game to win in overtime.”

 The game ball goes to …